BSO

 According to Carvalho's timeline, in February, Albano informed SLMA leaders that there would be cuts to its budget.
 The conversation took place via a conference call, Carvalho testified, with the mayor out of town, and Carvalho, Don D'Amour and Larry McDermott in McDermott's office at the Republican.
 Albano told the group that the cuts were prompted by major reductions in local aid; he also told them, Carvalho said, that Springfield was "going to be in receivership most probably" by that summer.

-McDermott wrote an often interesting and entertaining weekly column in which, despite his allegedly negative first impressions, he seemed to develop a genuine fondness for our Valley and its people, and perhaps in retirement he will stick around.
+McDermott wrote an often interesting and entertaining weekly column in which, despite his allegedly negative first impressions, he seemed to develop a genuine fondness for our Valley and its people, so perhaps in retirement he will stick around.
 But nothing can change the fact that McDermott's legacy is definitely a mixed one.
 He inherited a newspaper whose credibility was basically shot and made an honest effort to rebuild it.
 Indeed the paper's reputation has risen somewhat in the last several years, as the staff seemed to learn some valuable lessons from Springfield's terrible fall.

 Yet it was still a fall which they had done much too little to prevent when they had the chance, and Larry McDermott has to take some of the responsibility for that.